eosphere/HeadsUp-Monitoring-Alerts/config-deploy-guide.md

 You can choose the chain type, this will prefillout some of the values (chain id and Vote Decay Type) with that chain's known settings and use the correct chain icon.
 Unknown chains can use the `Private Chain` type.

 **Icon**
-Icon to use for this chain, you cannot customise this setting.
+This is the icon to use for this chain, you cannot customise this setting.

 **BP Name**
-For metrics which monitor our block producer this is the name of the block producer.
-Ie the name of the owning EOS account.
+For metrics which monitor your Block Producer this is the name of your on-chain Block Producer Account.

 **Vote Decay Type**
 The original EOS mainnet halved the values of votes after 52 weeks, WAX uses 13 weeks and Telos doesn't have vote decay any more at all.
 You can only use one of the preset options.